United Arab Emirates: Biodiversity

 The UAE contains the following terrestrial ecoregions: Al Hajar montane woodlands and shrublands, Gulf of Oman desert and semi-desert, and Al-Hajar foothill xeric woodlands and shrublands.

 The oases grow date palms, acacia, and eucalyptus trees.
 In the desert, the flora is very sparse and consists of grasses and thorn bushes.
-The indigenous fauna had come close to extinction because of intensive hunting, which has led to a conservation program on Sir Bani Yas Island initiated by Sheikh Zayed bin Sultan Al Nahyan in the 1970s, resulting in the survival of, for example, Arabian Oryx, Arabian camel, and leopards.
+The indigenous fauna had come close to extinction because of intensive hunting, which has led to a conservation programme on Sir Bani Yas Island initiated by Sheikh Zayed bin Sultan Al Nahyan in the 1970s, resulting in the survival of, for example, Arabian Oryx, Arabian camel, and leopards.
 Coastal fish and mammals consist mainly of mackerel, perch, and tuna, as well as sharks and whales.

 Climate

+United Arab Emirates was the second most water stressed country in the world in 2022.

 The climate of the UAE is subtropical-arid with hot summers and warm winters.
 The climate is categorised as desert climate.
 The hottest months are July and August, when average maximum temperatures reach above 45 °C on the coastal plain.
 In the Hajar Mountains, temperatures are considerably lower, a result of increased elevation.
 Average minimum temperatures in January and February are between 10 and 14 °C. During the late summer months, a humid southeastern wind known as Sharqi (i.e. "Easterner") makes the coastal region especially unpleasant.
 The average annual rainfall in the coastal area is less than 120 mm, but in some mountainous areas annual rainfall often reaches 350 mm.
 Rain in the coastal region falls in short, torrential bursts during the winter months, sometimes resulting in floods in ordinarily dry wadi beds.
 The region is prone to occasional, violent dust storms, which can severely reduce visibility.

 On 28 December 2004, snow was recorded in the UAE for the first time, in the Jebel Jais mountain cluster in Ras al-Khaimah.
 A few years later, there were more sightings of snow and hail.
 The Jebel Jais mountain cluster has experienced snow only twice since records began.